-The Three Ways to Increase Your Income:
+The Three Ways to Increase Your Artist Income:

-1. Increase your number of clients (fanbase).
+1. Increase your number of fans (fanbase).

 These fans don’t need to be found, because they’re already following you!

 Studies have proven that it is much harder to make a new client and get them to purchase something than it is to get a client that already knows and trusts you to purchase from you over and over.

 Yep, stop wasting time on Facebook ads and tweeting till your fingers go numb and adding more filters to Instagram!